 Matsyasana Steps, Benefits & Precautions

 Matsyasana (मत्स्यासन – Matsyasana in Hindi), the fish pose, is one of the backward bend Yoga poses, that makes the practitioner-focused and resilient.
-Further, Matsyasana helps the practitioner preserve brahmacharya.
+Further, Matsyasana (fish pose yoga) benefits the practitioner by preserving his brahmacharya.
 In this asana, the legs are grounded to the point that they feel deeply burrowed in the earth.
 This lifts the chest and deepens the breathing.
 The way of folding the legs in this pose resembles the tail of a fish, while the rest of the body gives the look of the body and the head of the fish.
-This is the reason that this pose is also called Fish Pose.
+This is the reason that this pose is also called the Fish Pose.
 The Sanskrit name Matsyasana is derived from two words – ‘Matsya’ which means Fish and ‘Asana’ which means Posture.
-The practice of this asana makes the waist, the back and the neck strong.
+The practice of this asana makes the waist, the back, and the neck strong.

-- Spread a yoga mat on the ground and sit on it with the legs stretched.
+- Spread a yoga mat on the ground and sit on it with your legs stretched.

-- Bend the right leg and place the heel on the left hip joint.
+- Bend your right leg and place the heel on the left hip joint.

-- Bend the left leg and place the heel on the right hip joint.
+- Bend your left leg and place the heel on the right hip joint.

 - This is Padmasan.

-- Start bending backward, supporting the body with the arms and elbows.
+- Start bending backward, supporting the body with your arms and elbows.

-- the padmasan should not be raised from the ground.
+- Please note that you should not raise the Padmasana from the ground.

-- Take the head back, raise the chest slightly, and keep on lowering the crown of the head, by sliding the elbows downwards towards the buttocks, until the crown touches the floor.
+- Take your head back, raise the chest slightly, and keep on lowering the crown of the head, by sliding the elbows downwards towards the buttocks, until the crown touches the floor.

-- Adjust the position of the head so that the maximum arch of the back can be attained.
+- Adjust the position of your head so that the maximum arch of the back can be attained.

-- Catch hold of the big toes allowing the elbows to rest on the floor.
+- Catch hold of your big toes allowing the elbows to rest on the floor.

 - It is mostly performed immediately after Sarvangasana or Halasana.

-- Close the eyes and breathe slowly and deeply.
+- Close your eyes and breathe slowly and deeply.

 - Remain in the asana for 2 to 3 minutes.
 For returning to the final position, reverse the order of the movement.

-- Lie in Savasana and allow the breath and blood circulation to return to normal.
+- Lie in Savasana and allow your breath and blood circulation to return to normal.